• Skip to primary navigation

 Now for the FUN part – you get to assemble those beautiful, gluten-free strawberry shortcakes into mini stacks.

-Cut each biscuit in half with a serrated knife, then spoon strawberries onto one half of the biscuit, top with whipped cream, and then cover with the other half biscuit.
+Cut each biscuit in half with a serrated knife, spoon strawberries onto one half of the biscuit, top with whipped cream, and then cover with the other half biscuit.

 You can add an additional dollop of whipped cream and a small strawberry on top for decorative purposes too.
 I think it looks pretty if you do.